 - Set the depth sounder’s shallow alarm (provided it has one) to a reasonable safety margin.

-- It is better if you have someone else in charge of the helm.
+- It is better if you have someone else in charge of the helm and/or sails.
 This frees you up to concentrate solely on the pilotage plan.

 - Make sure that your instructions to whoever is in charge of the helm are clear and concise.
 Do not give vague or ambiguous instructions such as “head for that light”.
 Instead, pick a suitable range and ensure your directions are clearly understood.